careBT/carebt_core/docs/tutorial/simple_ratecontrol.rst

 This tutorial demonstrates the **careBT** ``RateControlNode``.
 Therefore the ``SimpleRateControl`` node is implemented which has one child, the ``AddTwoNumbersMultiTickAction``.
-The ``SimpleRateControl`` node throttles the tick rate to 1000 ms.
+The ``SimpleRateControl`` node throttles the tick rate of the ``AddTwoNumbersMultiTickAction`` node to 1000 ms.

 Create the SimpleRateControl node